High-need Medicaid beneficiary rent subsidy & transitional housing support

 - Rental stipend to assist with meeting rent and utility obligations

 - Assistance in applying for Section 8 Housing Choice Voucher

 The Olmstead Housing Subsidy program is a statewide program.
 WILC covers the entire Lower Hudson Valley which includes Ulster, Dutchess, Sullivan, Orange, Putnam, Rockland and Westchester counties.

 The OHS subsidy is modeled after the Housing Choice Voucher (Section 8) and Nursing Home Transition and Diversion (NHTD) waiver subsidy programs in that the individual will be required to pay 30% of their monthly income, less allowances.
-There is also funding available for “community transition services” which includes security deposits, moving expenses, utility payments and household establishment purchases.
+There is also funding available for “community transition services” which can include security deposits, moving expenses, utility payments and household establishment purchases.